AztecProtocol/aztec-packages/docs/draft-docs/embedding-github-code.md

 # Copied directly from the local codebase, when building the docs:

-Here's an example of some code: POTATO
+Here's an example of some code:

 include_code typescript /yarn-project/end-to-end/src/e2e_block_building.test.ts hello